jossean-rivera/flutter_explicit_animations/README.md

 }
 ```

+### Use AnimatedWidget

-Simplify code with the AnimatedWidget helper, that will rebuild everytime the animation calls its listeners.
+Simplify code with the `AnimatedWidget` helper, that will rebuild everytime the animation calls its listeners.
+So there's no need to keep resetting the state of the widget every time the listener gets called.

 ```dart
 //  Use the AnimatedWidget helper class that will